Silmaen/DepManager/README.md

 Among things:

 * version 0.1.1
+  * [X] Add remote Type of 'srv': a dedicated dependency server
-  * [X] Add remte Type of 'server': a dedicated dependency server
+  * [X] Add remote Type of 'srvs': a dedicated dependency server with secure connexion
 * version 0.2.0
   * [ ] Do query across multiple source (local then remote)
   * [ ] Add a sorting order for remotes